 The President and officers of Humboldt International University reserve the right to change information, regulations, requirements and procedures announced in this catalog; to change the requirements for admission, graduation or degrees; to change the arrangements, scheduling, credit or content of courses; and to change the fees listed in this catalog.
 The University reserves the right to refuse to admit or readmit any student at any time should it be deemed necessary in the interest of the student or of the University to do so and to require the withdrawal of any student at any time who fails to give satisfactory evidence of academic ability, earnestness of purpose, or active cooperation in all requirements for acceptable scholarship.

-In accordance with Public Law 93-380, Section 438 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT, and Florida Statutes.229.782, students at Humboldt International University have the right to inspect their educational records, correct such records if warranted, and students are protected from the release of information without written consent.
+In accordance with Public Law 93-380, Section 438 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT, and Florida Statute s.229.782, students at New Professions Technical Institute, Inc. have the right to inspect their educational records, correct such records if warranted, and students are protected from release of information without written consent.
 All students’ records are open for inspection and review by the student unless he or she waives the right.
-Humboldt International University can have a student sign an all inclusive release form for records and other information, such as for prospective employers, or can have a student sign an individual release form for each request of information.
-This information will be released from the Director’s office or designee only, after the requestor has demonstrated a legitimate need to have such information.
+New Professions Technical Institute, Inc. can have a student sign an all-inclusive release form for records and other information, such as for prospective employers, or can have a student sign an individual release form for each request of information.
+This information will be released from the Director’s office of designee only, after the requestor has demonstrated a legitimate need to have such information.
 This information is communicated through the web site and the catalog.